2 Essentials of Mindful Parenting

 When she got upset, because of my mindfulness practice, I was often able to stay calmer, but then I would say some unskillful thing that would escalate the problem.
 This is the essence of mindfulness for families.

 The thing is, there are ways of communicating that really help, but it takes training and practice.
 How do we talk to create stronger connection rather than resentment in our children?
 How do we communicate so that they want to cooperate with us?
+(If your goal is to stop yelling, make sure you grab my free resources here.)

 These answers are out there, and parents really need them.